 The marketing team is launching a new social media campaign and they’re waiting for approval from the social media manager, who is currently out of the office due to illness.
 Since the campaign isn’t time-sensitive, they decide to push the launch date back by a few days so the manager has time to review.

 Whether you lead a marketing, sales, or IT team, resource leveling can come in handy for resolving resource conflicts.
 Once you decide on a solution, let the rest of your team know your plan.
 You can use a meeting template to plan the agenda.Try our daily standup meeting template

 Adding project resource leveling to your arsenal of skills will help you become a more effective leader.
 Here are some resource leveling strategies you can apply to your team.

 The critical path method is a common resource leveling technique that’s used to calculate project duration without taking resource limitations into account.

 This technique involves linking dependent project activities in a logical sequence in order to calculate the earliest and latest possible dates that each activity can start and finish by.
 The “critical path” refers to the sequence of tasks with the longest duration that needs to be completed in order to successfully close out a project.

 Once you figure out the activities on the critical path, you can determine their “float,” or scheduling flexibility:

 Total float refers to how long tasks can be delayed from the earliest start date without impacting the project completion date

-Calculation: (Last finish date) – (early finish date) or (late start date) - (early start date)
+Calculation: (Late finish date) – (early finish date) or (Late start date) - (early start date)

 Free float refers to the number of days that tasks can be delayed without impacting the start date of subsequent activities